September 18, 2023

 November 11, 2021: DNR's Wisconsin CWD Fall 2021 Update states that there are currently 60 Wisconsin CWD-affected counties, including 34 counties with at least one CWD positive detection in the wild deer herd.
 Ozaukee, Winnebago, and Taylor counties were added as new CWD affected counties in 2021.

 December 17, 2021: DNR confirmed that a wild deer tested positive for CWD in Vilas County.
 This is the first confirmed wild positive case of CWD in Vilas County.
-Read the press release here.
-The DNR and the Vilas County Deer Advisory Council will host a virtual public meeting on the status of CWD in wild deer in Vilas County on 2/9/22, 6-9 PM.
-Disease surveillance options in response to the detection of CWD in Vilas County will also be discussed.
-Read the press release here.

 January 11, 2022: DNR confirmed that two wild deer harvested in Monroe County tested positive for CWD.
 These are the first confirmed wild positive cases of CWD in Monroe County.
 Per state law, the DNR will renew a three-year feeding and baiting ban in Monroe County.
-The DNR will hold a virtual information meeting 2/3/22 from 6-8 PM to discuss CWD in Monroe County.
-Read the press release here.

 January 11, 2022: DNR confirmed that a wild deer harvested in Oconto County tested positive for CWD.
 This is the first confirmed wild positive case of CWD in Oconto County.
 Per state law, this finding will affect feeding and baiting bans in Oconto and Menominee Counties.
 Shawano County is already under a feeding and baiting ban due to a positive CWD detection at a captive deer farm earlier this year.
-The DNR and Oconto and Shawano CDACs will hold a virtual public meeting on the status of CWD in those counties and a response plan for sampling wild deer in those counties on 2/1/22.
-Read the press release here.

 December 9, 2022: DNR confirmed that a second wild deer harvested in Shawano County tested positive for CWD.
 As required by state law, the DNR will renew a three-year baiting and feeding ban in Shawano County and renew two-year baiting and feeding bans in both Waupaca and Marathon counties.
-Read the press release here

 December 29, 2022: DNR confirmed that a wild deer harvested in Buffalo County tested positive for CWD.
 This is the first confirmed wild positive case of CWD in Buffalo County.
 Deer baiting and feeding have been banned in Buffalo County since 2018 due to CWD detections in adjacent counties.
 As required by state law, the DNR will renew a three-year baiting and feeding ban in Buffalo County.
-Read the press release here.

 January 26, 2023: DNR confirmed that a wild deer harvested in Waupaca County tested positive for CWD.
 This is the first confirmed wild positive case of CWD in Waupaca County.
 Deer baiting and feeding have been banned in Waupaca County since 2014 initially due to CWD detections in farm-raised deer in Marathon County within 10 miles of the county border.
 As required by state law, the DNR will renew a three-year baiting and feeding ban in Waupaca County.
-The DNR and the Waupaca County Deer Advisory Council will be hosting a public meeting on Wednesday, February 8th.
-Read the press release here.

 February 2, 2023: DNR confirmed that a second wild deer harvested in Sheboygan County tested positive for CWD.
 This recent CWD positive reinstates a three-year baiting and feeding ban in the county effective February 1, 2023.
-This recent positive also renews the two-year baiting and feeding ban already in effect in Fon du Lac County Read the press release here.
+This recent positive also renews the two-year baiting and feeding ban already in effect in Fon du Lac County

 February 15, 2023: DNR confirmed that two hunter-harvested deer in Marathon County tested positive for CWD.
 The first CWD-positive wild deer was detected in Marathon County in 2019.
 As required by state law, the DNR renewed a three-year baiting and feeding ban in Marathon County.
-Read the press release here

 April 17, 2023: DNR confirmed that a wild deer tested positive for CWD in Winnebago County.
 This is the first confirmed wild deer CWD-positive detected in Winnebago County.
 This recent detection of CWD will renew a three-year baiting and feeding ban in Winnebago County, as well as renew two-year baiting and feeding bans in Waushara, Green, and Fon du Lac counties.
-The DNR and the Winnebago County Deer Advisory Council will host a public meeting on Tuesday, April 25, 2023.
-Read the press release here.

 May 15, 2023: DNR confirmed that a second wild deer tested positive for CWD in Wood County.
 The three-year-old doe was reported sick and "dispatched" by local DNR staff.
 This CWD positive is within 10 miles of the Portage County border.
 As required by state law, this positive finding will renew a three-year feeding and baiting ban in Wood County.
 Portage County is already under a longer three-year baiting and feeding ban due to positive detections of CWD within the county.
-Read the press release here.

 According to the U.S. Centers for Disease Control and Prevention (CDC) website, certain experimental studies on the possibility of transmission of CWD to non-human primates raise the concern that CWD may pose a risk to people, and suggest that it is important to prevent human exposure to CWD.